 A simple spool of wire has so much potential!
-Pair it with a beautiful stone or five, and you can create a one-of-a-kind pendant.
+Pair it with a beautiful stone or five, and you can create a one-of-a-kind pendant to hang on a necklace chain.
 That’s a good thing for me.
 Because I love gemstones – the fact that they are old and discovered, then cut, drilled and polished to become beads.
 And the wire, usually copper or silver, also comes from the earth.

-If you can make a wrapped loop, you’re off to a great start.
-Katalina Jewelry takes you through the steps.
-Once you have mastered the wrapped loop, simple loops, spirals and coils will follow easily so you have a variety of skills at your fingertips.
+If you can make a simple loop, you’re off to a great start.
+If you can also make a wrapped loop, you will have some needed practice with coiling wire.
+Once you have mastered the wrapped loop, spirals and coils will follow easily so you have a variety of skills at your fingertips.
 Wire wrapping takes practice, so inexpensive copper wire is great for learning.
 And its warm color is beautiful to wear.

 So, what do you need to get started?